taisy03-uni/final-rag/app/README.md

-# LawAI App Setup Guide
+#  App Setup Guide

-This guide will help you set up and run the LawAI application, which consists of a FastAPI backend and a React/TypeScript frontend.
+This guide will help you set up and run the UI application, which consists of a FastAPI backend and a React/TypeScript frontend.

 ---